Buying Property in Turkey: Real Estate in Fethiye & Göcek and Turkish Citizenship by Investment

-Turkey, especially the Fethiye and Göcek regions in Muğla, has become a prominent destination offering luxury properties that meet the growing demand of global investors.
+Turkey, particularly the Fethiye and Göcek regions in Muğla, has become a leading destination offering premium real estate opportunities that meet this global demand.

 • Strategic Location: Turkey is a bridge between Europe, Asia, and the Middle East.